dbt-labs/dbt-jobs-as-code/README.md

 | unlink          |                       |                           |                         |                     |            |                   |          ✅           |     ✅      |
 | deactivate-jobs |                       |                           |                         |                     |            |        ✅         |                       |             |

-As a reminder using `--project-id` and/or `--environment-id` is not compatible with using `--restrict-yml`.
+As a reminder using `--project-id` and/or `--environment-id` is not compatible with using `--limit-projects-envs-to-yml`.
 We can only restricts by providing the IDs or by forcing to restrict on the environments and projects in the YML file.

 ## Running the tool as part of CI/CD